CHAPTER 2

 (Added by O-53; Amended by O-301; O-361; O-362; O-428; O-711; O-1673; O-1896; O-3004; O-3139; O-3204)

-Those certain documents in book form entitled California Electrical Code, 2022 Edition, published by The National Fire Protection Association and The California Building Standards Commission, not less than one (1) copy of which has been and is now filed in the office of the City Clerk of the City of Torrance, save and except such portions as are hereinafter deleted, modified or amended by the ordinance codified in this article, are hereby adopted by the City Council of the City of Torrance as the Electrical Code of the City of Torrance.
+Those certain documents in book form entitled California Electrical Code, 2025 Edition, published by The National Fire Protection Association and The California Building Standards Commission, not less than one (1) copy of which has been and is now filed in the office of the City Clerk of the City of Torrance, save and except such portions as are hereinafter deleted, modified or amended by this ordinance, are hereby adopted by the City Council of the City of Torrance as the Electrical Code of the City of Torrance.

-ARTICLE 2 - AMENDMENTS TO THE 2022 CALIFORNIA ELECTRICAL CODE AND ADMINISTRATIVE CODE
+ARTICLE 2 - AMENDMENTS TO THE 2025 CALIFORNIA ELECTRICAL CODE AND ADMINISTRATIVE CODE Revised 2/26

 82.2.1 ANNEX H ADMINISTRATION AND ENFORCEMENT.
 [ADMINISTRATIVE]